bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Simulation studies

-The function \textbf{covEffectOR1} computes the average covariate effect, marginally of the parameters and the remaining covariates, for different outcomes of $OR_{I}$ model at specified quantiles.
+\(\textbf{covEffectOR1}\): The function \texttt{covEffectOR1} computes the average covariate effect for different outcomes of \(OR_{I}\) model at a specified quantile, marginally of the parameters and the remaining covariates.
 While a demonstration of this function is best understood in a real-life study and is presented in the application section, here we present the mechanics behind the computation of average covariate effect.